Yorkshire

 Manufacturer: Unk.

-braithwell Big, restored, dual-spouted, wood-cased, wooden-handled pump in Braithwell, Yorkshire.
+braithwell Big, restored, dual-spouted, wood-cased, wooden-handled pump in Braithwell, South Yorks.
 Lower spout is lead.
 Engraved panels, front and back:

 BRAITHWELL VILLAGE PUMP